-1. As part of the annual budget setting process, the Section 151 Officer is required to give the Council formal advice on the robustness of estimates and the adequacy of reserves.
-This is so Members can set a budget in full awareness of the risks and uncertainties, and ensure that adequate contingency reserves exist.

-- 2. The advice, known as the "Section 25 report", is due to be considered by Cabinet on 19 February and Full Council on 28 February as part of the budget approval process. - 3.
-There is an opportunity for the Scrutiny Committee to review the report and provide comments in support of the recommendations, or to propose alternatives.
-Examples of the questions Scrutiny may wish to consider are: - Are the risks clearly explained? - Is the advice about minimum safe contingency reserves proportionate to the risks involved? - Is the level of reserves held by the Council appropriate?
+- 1. As part of the annual budget setting process, the Section 151 Officer is required to give the Council formal advice on the robustness of estimates and the adequacy of reserves.
+This is so Members can set a budget in full awareness of the risks and uncertainties, and ensure that adequate contingency reserves exist. - 2.
+The advice, known as the "Section 25 report", is due to be considered by Full Council on 27 February as part of the budget approval process. - 3.
+The Scrutiny Committee reviewed the report on 6 February and unanimously approved the recommendations.
+In doing so, they discussed the following: - The need to ensure that longer term risks to the New Homes Bonus funding stream are considered when setting reserves levels, although this is not necessarily a specific item for consideration in the 2014/15 budget, as the Council has a confirmed New Homes Bonus figure for this year. - The importance of striking a fair balance between ensuring that Section 106 contributions are set at a level sufficient to meet the Council's financial obligations, while ensuring viability of a development.